clmangham/acme_aroma/Readme.md

 ## Primary Recommendation: Work-Life Balance Initiatives

-To mitigate the escalating turnover rate and associated costs, Acme Aroma should aim to **enhance Work-Life Balance by forcusing on intiatives such as reducing mandatory business travel.**
+To mitigate the escalating turnover rate and associated costs, Acme Aroma should aim to **enhance Work-Life Balance by focusing on initiatives such as reducing mandatory business travel.**

 Limiting required business travel to improve work life balance is a reasonable initiative given the strong negative correlation of work life balance with employee turnover.
 This option is projected to result in a 3% reduction in turnover and savings of approximately ₹126,225,521, based on the model and sample data.